vegaprotocol/specs/protocol/0084-VDPR-volume_discount_program.md

 - `benefit_tiers`: a list of dictionaries with the following fields
   - `minimum_party_running_notional_taker_volume`: the required `party_running_notional_taker_volume` in quantum units for a party to access this tier
   - `volume_discount_factor`: the proportion of the referees taker fees to be rewarded to the referrer
-- `end_of_program_timestamp`: the timestamp after which when the current epoch ends, the programs status will become `STATE_CLOSED` and benefits will be disabled.
+- `end_of_program_timestamp`: the timestamp after which when the current epoch ends, the program will become inactive and benefits will be disabled.
 If this field is empty, the program runs indefinitely.
 - `window_length`:  the number of epochs over which to evaluate a parties notional running volume

 ```protobuf